MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-800.md

 	rxExec(list.files)

 That should return a list of files in the native file system.
-If either the call to rxSummary or the call to rxExec results in an error, see [Troubleshooting the Installation](#troubleshooting-the-installation), for a few of the more common errors and how to fix them.
+If either the call to rxSummary or the call to rxExec results in an error, see [Troubleshoot Microsoft R installation problems on Hadoop](rserver-install-hadoop-troubleshoot.md) for help with common errors and solutions.

 ## Next Steps

-To get started with Microsoft R Server on Hadoop, we recommend the [*RevoScaleR Hadoop Getting Started Guide*](scaler-hadoop-getting-started.md).
-This provides a tutorial introduction to using RevoScaleR with Hadoop.
+To get started with Microsoft R Server on Hadoop, we recommend the [Get started with ScaleR on Hadoop ](scaler-hadoop-getting-started.md).

 ## See Also